-The Director of the Registries of Patents, Designs and Plant Varieties at IPOS will handle the communication with WIPO and designated and elected offices.
-In particular, all quality matters and communication to customers (including WIPO and other Authorities) are managed by her.
+The Director of the Registries of Patents, Designs and Plant Varieties at IPOS is responsible for managing the communication with WIPO and designated and elected offices on quality matters.

 7. DOCUMENTATION

 21.22 Explanatory note: The QMS of the Authority needs to be clearly described and implemented so that all processes in the Authority and the resulting products and services can be monitored, controlled, and checked for conformity.
 This is done by documenting the procedures and processes affecting the quality of work as a reference for staff and management at the Authority (see paragraph 21.23).